|Nutrition Facts (per serving)|

 The flavor of this great Texas barbecue sauce is big and bold, like the state it's named for.
 Not as thick or sweet as its Midwestern relatives, this spicy barbecue sauce is traditionally used with beef, just the thing for that homemade brisket.

-- Let the sauce cool to room temperature.
+Once sauce reaches a simmer, immediately turn off the heat.
+Let the sauce cool to room temperature.
 This can be used as a basting sauce toward the end of the cooking time of your meat or brushed on after barbecuing, with additional sauce served on the side.

+Making barbecued brisket is more than cooking dinner.
 It's a commitment.
 It means hours tending a hot smoker; it takes about an hour per pound to get the brisket done to a turn.
 It means having a wood fire in the smoker.
 It means keeping a steady eye on the fire and adjusting the vents as needed to keep it even.
 It means tinkering with the sauce to make it just the right consistency and flavor.
 It means adding it at just the right moment to sink into the meat and become part of it, making a crusty top.
-When a meat thermometer reads 195 to 203 F, it's done.
+When a meat thermometer reads 195 F to 203 F, it's done.
 After you let it rest for about 15 minutes, you can relax and enjoy just about the best eats on Earth.

 Barbecued brisket is good all by itself, totally bare, with maybe a bit of barbecue sauce as a condiment if you want another shot of that flavor.
 If you're watching your carb intake, this is the way to go.
 It's most commonly piled high on a big hamburger bun, with sauce or not.
-Serve with potato salad; slaw; french fries; pasta salad with peppers, onions and cheese; or baked beans.
+Serve with potato salad; slaw; french fries; pasta salad with peppers, onions, and cheese; or baked beans.
 It's sacrilege in Texas to put slaw on a brisket sandwich, but if you like a little Carolina with your barbecue, nobody's looking.